qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

    Label placement examples in lines

-For all three placement options, in :guilabel:`Repeat`, you can set up a minimum distance for repeating labels.
-The distance can be in ``mm`` or in ``map units``.
-Also, in :guilabel:`Overrun feature` you can specify the maximal allowable distance a label may run past the end (or start) of line features.
+For all three placement modes, in :guilabel:`Repeating Labels`, you can set up a minimum distance for repeating labels.
+The distance can be in ``Millimeters``, ``Points``, ``Pixels``, ``Meters at scale``, ``Map Units`` and ``Inches``.
+Also, in :guilabel:`Label Overrun` you can specify the maximal allowable distance a label may run past the end (or start) of line features.
+The :guilabel:`Label Anchoring` allows you to control the placement of labels along line features.
+Click on :guilabel:`Settings ...` and choose the position along the line which labels will be placed close to.
+There are two :guilabel:`Placement Behaviours`: if you choose :guilabel:`Preferred Placement Hint` the label anchor is only treated as hint for the preferred label placement.
+By choosing :guilabel:`Strict` labels are placed exactly on the label anchor.

 Placement for polygon layers
 ----------------------------